PacaHat/anipaca-app/website/src/docs/guides/troubleshooting/diagnosis.md

 :::

 ## Personalized issue
-If you're the only one facing a problem, you might be encountering [Cloudflare](/docs/guides/troubleshooting/#cloudflare) protection, an IP ban, or other countermeasures set by website owners against programs like **Anipaca**.
+If you're the only one facing a problem, you might be encountering [Cloudflare](/docs/guides/troubleshooting/#cloudflare) protection, an IP ban, or other countermeasures set by website owners against programs like **Aniyomi**.

 **To minimize future issues:**
 - Avoid using downloads with the source.